GauravWalia19/Algorithms-and-Data-Structures/docs/define.md

 ### :rocket: Non Linear Data Structures

-Data Structures in which data is organised in non linear and in non-sequenstial order.
+Data Structures in which data is organised in non linear and in non-sequential order.
 For example

 * Trees,
 * Graphs,etc.

 ## :octocat: BEST CASE

 The minimum time in which an Algorithm is solved.
+It is denoted using Big Omega Notation.

 ## :octocat: AVERAGE CASE

+The time calculated by average of best case and worst case.

 ## :octocat: WORST CASE

 The maximum time in which an Algorithm is solved.
+It is denoted using Big O Notation.

 ## :octocat: RATE OF GROWTH

+The rate of growth is the growth at which our algorithm is increasing i.e order of complexity increases.

 ## :octocat: ASYMTOTIC NOTATIONS